Canada Vacant Home Tax: How to Avoid It

 What Is a Vacancy Tax

-The vacancy tax will apply to all residential homes that are underused or not used as the owner’s principal residence.
+The vacancy tax will apply to all residential properties that are underused or not used as the owner’s principal residence.

 The current tax rate, which is still only a recommended rate, is 1% of the house or property’s current value assessment.